 We started the first full day of our time in Yangon by riding the Blue City train around the city and surrounds.

 The Lonely Planet recommends this as a great way to witness the local way of life but to be honest, we didn’t see anything too interesting from the train windows.

 I did enjoy the people watching, as I always do on a train, just watching life go on around us as people got on and off the train at each station.

-Maybe it would have been better had we done the full loop but we somehow ended up on the wrong train and had to turn around and go back the way we came.
+Maybe it would have been better had we done the full loop but we somehow ended up on the wrong train and had to turn around and return the way we came.

 I’m still pleased we did it although I much preferred wandering the streets, experiencing the city on my own two feet rather than through a grimy window.

 After departing the train, we did a self-guided walking tour of the city for the rest of the day.

 Yangon is also known for its Indian food and we ventured to another place recommended by the Lonely Planet, this time an Indian restaurant called New Delhi, for a delicious Dosa lunch.

 Dosa are southern Indian pancakes made with fermented ground lentils and filled with potato and vegetable curry.
 This time there were no other tourists in sight.